 Soils of this great group have a dark-colored A horizon in addition to the general properties of soils of the Gleysolic order.
-They occur in poorly drained positions in association with some Chernozemic, Luvisolic, Podzolic, and Brunisolic soils.
-They may have organic surface horizons derived from grass and sedge, moss, or forest vegetation.
+They occur commonly in poorly drained positions in association with some Chernozemic, Luvisolic, Podzolic, and Brunisolic soils, and they may have organic surface horizons derived from grass and sedge, moss, or forest vegetation.

-Humic Gleysols have no Bt horizon, and they have either an Ah horizon at least 10 cm thick or a mixed surface horizon (Ap) at least 15 cm thick with all of the following properties:
+Humic Gleysols have no Bt horizon, and they have either an Ah horizon at least 10 cm thick or a mixed surface horizon (Ap) at least 15 cm thick with all the following properties:

-- 1. More than 2% organic C. - 2.
+- 1. At least 2% organic C. - 2.
 A rubbed color value of 3.5 or less (moist), or 5.0 or less (dry). - 3.
-At least 1.5 units of color value (moist) lower than that of the next underlying horizon if the color value (moist) of that horizon is 4 or more, or 1 unit of color value lower than that of the underlying horizon if its color value is less than 4.
+At least 1.5 units of color value (moist) lower than that of the next underlying horizon if the color value (moist) of that horizon is 4 or more, or one unit of color value lower than that of the underlying horizon if its color value is less than 4.

-Examples of color values of cultivated Humic Gleysols are:
+Examples of color values of cultivated Humic Gleysols are as follows:

-Example 1 Example 2

-Moist color value of Ap 3.5 or less 2.0 or less

-Moist color value of

-underlying horizon 5.0 or more 3.0 or more
+Moist color value of Ap $\frac{\text{Example 1}}{3.5 \text{ or less}}$ $\frac{\text{Example } 2}{2.0 \text{ or less}}$ Moist color value of underlying horizon 5.0 or more 3.0 or more